croaky/blog/articles/setup-sh.md

 # setup.sh

-Regardless of programming language or project type, a nice pattern for working on a project is:
+A contributor should be able to clone a [monorepo](monorepo), change into the project directory, and run one command to start contributing:

 ```
 git clone git@github.com:org/monorepo.git
 cd monorepo/project
 ./setup.sh
 ```

-A contributor should be able to clone the [monorepo](monorepo), change into the project directory, and run one command to start contributing.

 Example: